github/twirp-rs/README.md

 [Twirp is an RPC protocol](https://twitchtv.github.io/twirp/docs/spec_v7.html) based on HTTP and Protocol Buffers (proto).
 The protocol uses HTTP URLs to specify the RPC endpoints, and sends/receives proto messages as HTTP request/response bodies.
 Services are defined in a [.proto file](https://developers.google.com/protocol-buffers/docs/proto3), allowing easy implementation of RPC services with auto-generated clients and servers in different languages.

 The [canonical implementation](https://github.com/twitchtv/twirp) is in Golang, this is a Rust implementation of the protocol.
-Currently, this crate only supports server generation, client generation is a future TODO.

 ## Usage